mercadopago/devsite-docs/guides/additional-content/your-integrations/credentials-v2.en.md

 ## Share Credentials

-When you receive assistance in integrating or setting up your payment channels, you can safely share your credentials.
+When you receive assistance in integrating or setting up your payment channels, you can safely share your credentials with another Mercado Pago account.
 To do so, follow the steps below:

 1. Access your Mercado Pago account.
 2. Go to [Your business > Settings > Management and Administration > Credentials](https://www.mercadopago[FAKER][URL][DOMAIN]/settings/account/credentials).